Make your own custom first aid kit, for you and your dog

 - 2 Saline Ampules can rinse bugs/toxins out of eyes, or flush large/deep wounds

-- Multi-tool with serrated edge to cut bandages
+- Multi-tool with a serrated edge to cut bandages

 - Iodine tablets purify water in a pinch, make sure they aren’t exposed to air and/or sun.